-On the London stage, Arthur Schnitzler’s reputation rests on versions of four plays – Reigen (La Ronde, The Blue Room), Liebelei (Dalliance, Sweet Nothings), Das weite Land (Undiscovered Country), and Professor Bernhardi.
+On the London stage, the reputation of Austrian playwright Arthur Schnitzler (1862-1931) rests on versions of four plays – Reigen (La Ronde, The Blue Room), Liebelei (Dalliance, Sweet Nothings), Das weite Land (Undiscovered Country), and Professor Bernhardi.